 8. Reusable Bowl Covers

-These reusable bowl covers provide a great way to cut down on your use of plastic wrap and aluminum foil.
+These reusable bowl covers provide a great way to reduce your use of plastic wrap and aluminum foil.
 Instead of using those disposable items to cover a bowl or pot, use these reusable covers to keep your food fresh in an eco-friendly way.

 9. Food Huggers

-Rather than using plastic wrap to save part of a piece of fruit, try these reusable food huggers.
-These covers come in several sizes, allowing you to store several different sizes of produce.
+Try these reusable food huggers rather than using plastic wrap to save part of a piece of fruit.
+These covers come in several sizes, allowing you to store several different produce sizes.

 Not only does this product cut down on plastic waste, but it also cuts down on food waste.
 That’s why it’s a staple for those in the zero-waste movement.